idan441/storage_flask_python/README.md

 ### Short instructions about how to running the application -
 The main application file's name is ```main.py```, the installation file is ```setup.py``` and must be executed first.
 Run both files from the virtual environement to start the application.

-Another way to use this application is by using a dockered version.
+Another way to use this application is by using a dockerized version.
 I have made two Dockerfiles found in the directory - one is Ubuntu based and the other is Alpine based.
 You can pull these images from DockerHub or build them yourself by running ```docker build .``` command from within the directory.

 ## Images gallery -